 6. | Hand or Foot Print made into an animal at the Fair |

-10. | Print Theme "Celebrating 190 Years of Agriculture" using crayons |
+10. | Print Theme "Small Towns, Big Hearts" using crayons or markers |

 11. | Your Choice: Something you like to make |